DestinyAnyaele/Contact-application/README.md

 Tested so ability to handle all sorts of errors

-It also has the capability to register users,so they can connect and get contacts by logins It can also store data in a remote server
+It also has the capability to register users,so they can connect and get contacts by logins OTP request are sent to users gmail to verify users email address in registration

+It can also store data in a remote server

 Like every phone contact it can create,edit, delete,view phone contacts